Pece17/IoTBeacon/README.md

 - sudo apt-get install -y openssh-server openssh-client

-After installing SSH, I try to connect with an other Linux-computer from the lab enviroment to the server
+After installing SSH, I try to connect with an other Linux computer from the lab enviroment to the server

 - ssh iotbeacon@x.x.x.x

 Connection is succesful

 Other project member tries to connect to the server from his house using Linux-terminal and SSH, connection is not succesful because apparently you can't reach these static IP addresses outside of the lab environment

+# Installing Firefox on server

+Establish an SSH connection in terminal using a Linux computer withing lab environment

+- ssh iotbeacon@x.x.x.x

+Update package lists for upgrades and new packages from repositories

+- sudo apt-get update

+Install Firefox browser because default browser on the server does not support for example GitHub